ajlopez/srskj/README.md

 - Rewrite Repository and Transaction execution
 - Remove ContractDetails
 - One trie for contract states
-- Allow alternative Proof of Work
+- Allow alternative Proof of Work, not only merge mining
 - Remove Spring Framework
 - Remove Jackson
 - Rewrite RLP